 Be honest to write a winning Resume

 Writing a winning Resume means writing a truthful Resume.
 Avoid the temptation to embellish your previous work experience.
-Thanks to the Internet, it is easy to find out the truth, so save yourself embarrassing situations.
+Thanks to the Internet, it is easy to find out the truth, so save yourself from embarrassing situations.
 It is important, however, that you present yourself in the best possible light.